gram-data/gram-js/packages/gram-format/README.md

 ### Sequence, a list or stream of paths

+Really just a convenience for a path of paths, optimized for processing.

+Process how?
+Reduce a sequence to a node list or an edge list.
+Together, those two lists become a graph.

+For fun take different windows of the sequence to see a graph at different points in time.

 ### Graphs, a merged view of all paths

+A graph is a view of all the paths.
+Mhmm.

 ### Records, type-safe nested data values